mklbc19/DA-Capstone-Project---Animal-Shelters/README.md

 Feature: Build a custom data dictionary and include it either in your README or as a separate document.

 ***5. Interpretation of your data.***
+Feature: Annotate your code with markdown cells in Jupyter Notebook, write clear code comments, and have a well-written README.md.
+Tidy up your notebook, and make sure you don’t have any empty cells or incomplete cells that don’t do anything.
+Make sure it’s all functional before your final github commit.